pudly/schmopera-hugo/content/articles/starcrossd-lovers-cross-artistic-lines-in-new-coproduction.md

 ---
-title: "Star-cross'd lovers" cross artistic lines in new co-production
+title: "&quot;Star-cross&#039;d lovers&quot; cross artistic lines in new co-production"
 ---

 ### How did this collaboration come about?